oliverklee/ext-seminars/Documentation/Configuration/SettingUpTheMultipleSeatsFeature/Index.rst

    attendee to also enter the names of the other attendees, please also add *Names of the attendees.*

 #.
-Enable the seats field for the notification e-mail to the organizers
+Enable the seats field for the notification email to the organizers
    by adding *seats* to *plugin.tx\_seminars.showAttendanceFieldsInNotificationMail* .
 If you would like the attendee to also enter the names of the other